2014 Land Rover LR2Buying Guide • Review • Research

 4 : Missing Key Safety Features

 Missing from the safety feature sheet are advanced systems like pre-collision warning, blind spot monitoring and lane departure warning systems — all of which are available on the competition and a sign of how poorly the LR2 is keeping up with the segment.
 The cushions are stiff, complicating access to the two sets of latch anchors from the seat bight.
-The second-row seat doesn't slide or recline and the passenger seat has to be moved forward to accommodate the rear-facing infant seat.
+The seats in the second row do not recline or slide and the passenger seat has to be moved to a forward position to make room for the child safety seat.
 Also, lane-departure warning systems, in-vehicle smartphone app integration and blind-spot monitoring aren't available on the 2014 Land Rover LR2.

-The 2014 Land Rover LR2 is a small, four-door luxury crossover SUV with seating for five passengers offered in a single trim level.
+The 2014 Land Rover LR2 is a small, 4-door luxury SUV with enough seating for 5 passengers offered in a single trim level.
 Overall, the 2014 Land Rover LR2's off-road attributes remain its best selling point.
 This practical SUV handles the toughest terrains and has been tested in temperatures from -40°F to +122°F and at altitudes of up to 14,000 feet.
-However, there are compact luxury SUVs that offer more modern technology, better gas mileage and an enhanced premium experience.
+However, there are compact luxury SUVs that offer greater fuel mileage, more modern technology and a premium experience.
 If you don't require a compact SUV that drives well in inclement weather and diverse off-road trails, the LR2's attractiveness, tech features, powertrain and cargo capacity options pale in comparison to newer sportier alternatives.

 The LR2 lacks the kind of spunk needed for quick acceleration (only picks up after a few seconds)and has some difficulty traveling over very bumpy obstacles.
 Many buyers will find it disappointing compared to newer offerings in the same price range Excluding the Evoke, it has less cargo space compared to other compact crossovers SUVs.